VallarasuS/Vallarasu.in/docs/open-journal.md

 ---

 15-09-2025<br>
-Sat with cousin today to setup social profiles and resume.
+Sat with cousin today to setup social profiles and resume.<br>
-Got the intro video reviewed by people I trust.
+Got the intro video reviewed by people I trust. <br>
+Spent little time with kids in the eve on the ground.

 14-09-2025<br>
 Sent acknowledgement to signups.